arnabcse28/retro-board/docs/docs/self-hosting/white-labelling.md

 You have the ability to change 4 details:

 - The Primary colour (this is the colour of most components, purple by default)
-- The Secodary colour (this is the colour of some secondary components, like buttons, pink by default)
+- The Secondary colour (this is the colour of some secondary components, like buttons, pink by default)
 - The Header colour (by default, it takes the primary colour, but you can choose something else)
 - The Logo